Wavelyio/wavely-docs/docs/api/sub-account.md

 # Customers
-This is the API to create add your sub company in Asterisk
+This is the API to add your sub company in Asterisk

 ## API objects